How to Install ClamAV on Fedora

 sudo dnf remove clamtk

-The commands above remove the software but preserve virus databases and configuration files.
+These commands remove the software but preserve virus databases and configuration files.
 To completely remove all ClamAV data including virus definitions and logs, delete the following directories.
 This action is permanent and cannot be undone.

 sudo rm -rf /var/lib/clamav